MichalVaclavek/wEasy/README.md

 ### Installing

 Importing project from Github:
 - in Eclipse go to File/Import/Git/Projects from Git, click Next.
 Select Clone URI, click Next.
 Then fill in form URI: https://github.com/MichalVaclavek/wEasy, click Next.
-Select "db_enhancement" branch, click Next.
+Select "master" branch, click Next.
 Define your local destination Directory, click Next.
 Select Import Wizard (..
 New Project) and click Finish.
 Projects will be created in your Eclipse.

 After importing project from GitHub, a DB must be created.
 If the PostgreSQL DB is used, you can create complete DB using /scripts/postgres_script.sql file included in the source code.